0xPolygonID/docs/docs/quick-start-demo.md

 :::note

 Polygon ID wallet is an implementation of the Wallet SDK, as a way of showcasing its possibilities.
-Head to [the Polygon ID SDK documentation](./wallet/wallet-sdk/polygonid-sdk/polygonid-sdk-overview.md) to know more about how it works.
+Head to [<ins>the Polygon ID SDK documentation</ins>](./wallet/wallet-sdk/polygonid-sdk/polygonid-sdk-overview.md) to know more about how it works.

 :::

 The process from downloading to creating an identity on the Polygon ID Wallet is just as it is shown below.
 You need to download the app, create a wallet, set up a PIN number and the wallet is ready to be used.

-Mumbai" is selected instead of "Polygon Main".
+"Mumbai" is selected instead of "Polygon Main".

 <div align="center">
     <img src={useBaseUrl("img/quick-start-demo/quick-start-demo-wallet.png")}></img>